Bwoah-Kimi/C_compile_template/README.md

 .
 ├── Makefile
 ├── bin
-│   └── main.o
+│   └── main.elf
 ├── build
 │   ├── main.asm
 │   └── main.hex
 ├── linker.ld
-├── scripts
+├── utils
 │   ├── asm2hex.py
+│   ├── gdb_scripts.py
 │   ├── post_process_hex.py
 │   └── ...
+├── scripts
+│   └── main.gdb
 └── src
     ├── main.c
-    ├── startup.c
+    ├── startup.S
     ├── uart.c
     ├── uart.h
     └── ...
 ```

 - `Makefile`: The Makefile used to compile the C source files and generate the necessary output files.
-- `scripts/asm2hex.py`: A Python script to convert assembly files to hex files.
+- `utils/asm2hex.py`: A Python script to convert assembly files to hex files.
+- `utils/gdb_scripts.py`: A Python script to generate GDB scripts for debugging.
-- `scripts/post_process_hex.py`: A Python script to convert the data width of the hex file.
+- `utils/post_process_hex.py`: A Python script to convert the data width of the hex file.
 - `linker.ld`: The linker script used during the compilation process.
 - `src/`: Directory containing the C source files.
+- `scripts/`: Directory where the generated GDB scripts will be placed.
 - `bin/`: Directory where the compiled object file will be placed.
 - `build/`: Directory where the compiled assembly files, and hex files will be placed.